MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sites-usage-guidelines.md

 ## ![Alt image text](media/subsite.png "Site")  Guidelines for creating your site

 **Guidance:**</br>
 Provide basic procedural guidance.
 How does someone get a SharePoint site?
-It may be via the “create site” link on SharePoint home or you may have a unique provisioning process for your organization.
+It may be via the “create site” link on SharePoint home or you may have a unique provisioning process for your organization.</br>
-If you have specific site templates that you want your site owners to select during self-provisioning, include that info in this section.
+If you have specific site templates that you want your site owners to select during self-provisioning, include that info in this section.</br>
-Information on custom provisioning solutions Branding and site provisioning solutions for SharePoint.
+Information on custom provisioning solutions Branding and site provisioning solutions for SharePoint.</br>
-Are there any ownership or site classification requirements your organization has implemented?
+Are there any ownership or site classification requirements your organization has implemented? </br>
 When you set up your site, it’s important to select the appropriate site classification level.
-Include references or links to your your organization’s data classification guidelines.
+Include references or links to your your organization’s data classification guidelines.</br>

 **Resources:**</br>
 Manage site creation in SharePoint Online .